Newsletter -- From the Ground Up

 The award is given to an individual or individuals who have had a significant and long-term impact on enhancing public libraries in South Central Wisconsin and represent the values and mission of the SCLS Foundation.

 Kathryn Curtis has a long history with Portage Public Library, with the Columbia County Library Board, and with the South Central Library System.
 In the early 1980s, Columbia County was looking for someone to serve on the SCLS Board of Trustees.
 When Robert Curtis was asked to take that seat, he suggested Kathryn.
 She accepted, and soon thereafter became a member of the Columbia County Library Board, and then also became a member of the Portage Public Library board.
 She served in those multiple capacities for more than 10 years, but served on the local library board longest.

+Also honored was William Zimdars, who currently serves on the Portage County Public Library Board.
 Bill is a former business education teacher, and he also sold insurance later in his career.
-He was a member of the Portage County Board when they decided to join the South Central Library System, and he became the county’s representative on the SCLS Board of Trustees (served one term as board president).
+He was a member of the Portage County Board when its members decided to join the South Central Library System, and he became the county’s representative on the SCLS Board of Trustees (served one term as board president).
 For many years he was a county board representative on the Portage County Library Board, and was off the County Board three months when he was reappointed to the County Library Board as a citizen representative.